nimble-platform/dcf_service/dcf_service_producer/README.md

 	dcfs.topic.producer.propertiesfile - define if you are working with Ibm Kafka (Ibm Producer) or Generic Kafka (DcfsProducer)

-DcfsProducer - configure the client to work with generic Kafka IbmProducer - configure the client to work with Ibm Kafka (changeme => write your Ibm ApiKey)
+DcfsProducer - configure the client to work with generic Kafka IbmProducer - configure the client to work with Ibm Kafka

 other property files are for each example producer